Dream Island

 Dream Island is an island lying 0.7 km south-east of Cape Monaco, off the south-west coast of Anvers Island in Wylie Bay, in the Palmer Archipelago of Antarctica.
 It was surveyed by the British Naval Hydrographic Survey Unit in 1956-1957 and named by the UK Antarctic Place-Names Committee for its natural features including a cave and, in summer, a small waterfall, with mossy patches and grass.
 It lies about 10 km north-west of the United States' Palmer Station.

-Important Bird Area
+Fauna

 The island has been identified as an Important Bird Area (IBA) by BirdLife International because it supports a breeding colony of about 11,000 pairs of Adélie penguins, as well as smaller numbers of chinstrap penguins.
 The site is protected as a Restricted Area under ASMA 7 - Southwest Anvers Island and Palmer Basin.
+Other birds located on the island include the southern giant petrel, brown skua, kelp gull, and imperial shag.
+The island also hosts a hangout spot for fur seals.